Waiting for Godot: Pozzo and Lucky

-Pozzo and Lucky have been together for sixty years.
+Pozzo and Lucky have been together for 60 years.
 Pozzo controls Lucky by means of an extremely long rope, which he jerks and tugs if Lucky is the least bit slow.

 It has been contended that "Pozzo and Lucky are simply Didi and Gogo writ large", unbalanced as their relationship is.
 However, Pozzo's dominance is superficial; "upon closer inspection, it becomes evident that Lucky always possessed more influence in the relationship, for he danced, and more importantly, thought – not as a service, but in order to fill a vacant need of Pozzo: he committed all of these acts for Pozzo.
 As such, since the first appearance of the duo, the true slave had always been Pozzo."
 Pozzo credits Lucky with having given him all the culture, refinement, and ability to reason that he possesses.
 His rhetoric has been learned by rote.
 Pozzo's "party piece" on the sky is a clear example: as his memory crumbles, he finds himself unable to continue under his own steam.

 Little is learned about Pozzo besides the fact that he is on his way to the fair to sell his slave, Lucky.
-He presents himself very much as the Ascendancy landlord, bullying and conceited.
-His pipe is made by Kapp and Peterson, Dublin's best-known tobacconists (their slogan was "The thinking man's pipe") which he refers to as a "briar" but which Estragon calls a "dudeen", emphasizing the differences in their social standing.
-He confesses to a poor memory but it is more a result of an abiding self-absorption.
+From Beckett's own life experiences in Ireland and wartime France, commentators such as Hugh Kenner have identified Pozzo as representing German behaviour in occupied France, or alternatively as a bullying and conceited Protestant Ascendancy landlord.
+When translating his original French dialogue into English, Beckett took pains to introduce Irish idiom (specifically, Dubliners' idiom): Pozzo's pipe is made by Kapp and Peterson, Dublin's best-known tobacconists (which he refers to as a "briar" but which Estragon calls by the dialect word dudeen).
+Not only is his Hiberno-English text more colourful than the French original, but it emphasizes the differences in the characters' social standing.
+Pozzo confesses to a poor memory but it is more a result of an abiding self-absorption.
 "Pozzo is a character who has to overcompensate.
 That's why he overdoes things ... and his overcompensation has to do with a deep insecurity in him.
 These were things Beckett said, psychological terms he used."
 Beckett's advice to the American director Alan Schneider was: "[Pozzo] is a hypomaniac and the only way to play him is to play him mad."